Characters: X-Men Film Series: Brotherhood

 - The Atoner: His older self in X-Men: Days of Future Past.

 - Badass: Consistently shown as one of the most powerful and dangerous mutants in the films.
-His control over metal makes pretty much any standard army helpless against him, and he can exert some limited control over a person's limbs by manipulating metal objects they're wearing.
+His control over metal make any standard army helpless against him, and he can exert some limited control over a person's limbs by manipulating metal objects they're wearing.
 This is also aside from his considerable intellect and knack for strategic planning.
 In X-Men: First Class, he spends the whole first act hunting down and wiping out former Nazis

 - Badass Baritone: Both Ian McKellen and Michael Fassbender pull this off.